Skin Protects Us

 Tattooing received a bad reputation in the past due to tattoo artists who neglected health and safety concerns.
 This resulted in outbreaks of infectious diseases and banning of the practice in some states and localities.

-The two biggest risks in getting a tattoo are allergic responses to the dyes, and exposure to blood borne pathogens.
+The two biggest risks in getting a tattoo are allergic responses to the dyes and exposure to bloodborne pathogens.
 The dyes are made from chemical compounds ranging from metal oxides to synthetic organic dyes.
-The most common illness associated with tattoos is hepatitis B, although hepatitis C and HIV are also possible.
+The most common infectious diseases associated with tattoos are atypical mycobacteria and hepatitis B, although hepatitis C and HIV are also possible.
 Proper disinfection and sterilization procedures must be followed.
-Someone thinking of getting a tattoo should check with the state or local health department to see what regulations exist in the area, such as a requirement that only new sterile needles be used.
+Someone thinking of getting a tattoo should check with the state or local health department to see which regulations exist in the area, such as a requirement that only new sterile needles be used.
 Also, check to see if the tattooist has been certified by the Alliance for Professional Tattooists.

 Dermatologists report that over 50% of the people who get tattoos eventually seek to have them removed, usually after they have entered the work world.
 Although tattoos can be removed, the process is very expensive and painful.
 It may take several months and could result in scarring.